Weingarten Abbey

 How long should I spend visiting?

-A visit to Weingarten Abbey typically takes about two to three hours, allowing ample time to explore the site and absorb its atmosphere.
+A visit to Weingarten Abbey typically requires a few hours.
+This allows sufficient time to explore the grounds, appreciate the architecture, and absorb the atmosphere.

 Is photography allowed?